httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In order to create a signature, a signer MUST follow the following algorithm:

-1. The signer chooses an HTTP signature algorithm and key material for signing.
+1. The signer chooses an HTTP signature algorithm and key material for signing from the set of potential signing algorithms.
+    The set of potential algorithms is determined by the application and is out of scope for this document.
     The signer MUST choose key material that is appropriate for the signature's algorithm, and that conforms to any requirements defined by the algorithm, such as key size or format.
 The mechanism by which the signer chooses the algorithm and key material is out of scope for this document.